How to Execute ABM with HubSpot [Video]

-RollWorks can be used as a stand-alone platform, but it is best used in conjunction with a CRM like HubSpot.
-RollWorks provides customer intent data and a bevy of firmographic, demographic, and technographic data points to use when building out your ICPs and TALs.
-It then allows you to deploy those audiences through multiple channels, ensuring your messaging is relevant for buyers no matter where they are in their journey.
+RollWorks can be a stand-alone platform but is best used with a CRM like HubSpot.
+RollWorks provides customer intent data and a bevy of firmographic, demographic, and technographic data points for building your ICPs and TALs.
+It then allows you to deploy those audiences through multiple channels, ensuring your messaging is relevant for buyers regardless of their journey.

 Terminus - Customer Intent Data, Marketing Automation, Reporting, Ad Delivery, AI Optimization